 To Wrap Up…

-There is no size fits for vaginismus treatment, and before you decide to have surgery (and only if you have an imperforate hymen), it’s probably best that you exhaust all other options.
-You want to avoid exacerbating your symptoms and lengthening your journey to your sexual liberation.
+Before you decide to have surgery (and only if you have an imperforate hymen), it’s probably best that you exhaust all other options.
+You want to avoid exacerbating your symptoms and lengthening your journey to your sexual liberation!

 Along with treating the physical side of vaginismus and getting the body ready for vaginal penetration (both of which are still recommended after surgery, by the way), you also need to focus on the mental.